The Inbetweeners: Music

 The opening theme tune to The Inbetweeners is an instrumental version of "Gone Up in Flames" by English rock band Morning Runner.
-The first series also features music by Rachel Stevens, Tellison, Paolo Nutini, The Maccabees, Air Traffic, Calvin Harris, The Ting Tings, Arctic Monkeys, Theaudience, The Fratellis, Vampire Weekend, The Drums, Two Door Cinema Club, Take That, Mystery Jets, Kid British, Phoenix, General Fiasco, Gorillaz, Hot Chip, Belle & Sebastian, Field Music, Jamie T, The Libertines, Rihanna, Oasis, Jack Peñate, Guillemots, The Feeling, Kate Nash, The Wombats, The Jam, The Cure, Lily Allen, Mumm-Ra, Kylie Minogue and Feist.
+The first series also features music by Rachel Stevens, Tellison, Paolo Nutini, The Maccabees, Air Traffic, Calvin Harris, The Ting Tings, Arctic Monkeys, Theaudience, The Fratellis, Vampire Weekend, The Drums, Two Door Cinema Club, Take That, Mystery Jets, Kid British, Phoenix, General Fiasco, Gorillaz, Hot Chip, Belle and Sebastian, Field Music, Jamie T, The Libertines, Rihanna, Oasis, Jack Peñate, Guillemots, The Feeling, Kate Nash, The Wombats, The Jam, The Cure, Lily Allen, Mumm-Ra, Kylie Minogue and Feist.
 The second series also featured instrumentals of Adele, Supergrass, Biffy Clyro, Passion Pit, Royworld, MGMT, Maxïmo Park, and The Cribs and the third series also featured instrumentals of Ludacris and Mr Understanding by Pete and the Pirates.
-A full list can be found on the E4 website.

 A soundtrack album, The Inbetweeners Soundtrack, was released in 2009.

-The music was chosen by the music supervisor and then Xfm DJ, Marsha Shandur.
+The music was chosen by the music supervisor and then Xfm DJ Marsha Shandur.

 Reception

 Critical reception

-The Inbetweeners has received generally positive reviews from television critics.
-At Metacritic, the first season earned a score of 73 out of 100, based on 7 reviews, indicating "Generally favorable reviews".
+The Inbetweeners received generally positive reviews from television critics.
+At Metacritic, the first series earned a score of 73 out of 100, based on 7 reviews, indicating "Generally favorable reviews".

-Joe McNally, writing for The Independent, commends an "exquisitely accurate dialogue, capturing the feel of adolescence perfectly" and Will Dean of The Guardian comments that the programme "captures the pathetic sixth-form male experience quite splendidly".
-The series is often contrasted with E4's successful teen drama, Skins; commentators have offered that "The Inbetweeners' portrayal of dull suburbia is closer [than Skins] to the drab teen years most of us spent, rather than the decadent time we wished we spent."
+Joe McNally, writing for The Independent, commends "exquisitely accurate dialogue, capturing the feel of adolescence perfectly", and Will Dean of The Guardian comments that the programme "captures the pathetic sixth-form male experience quite splendidly".
+The series is often contrasted with E4's successful teen drama Skins; commentators have offered that "The Inbetweeners' portrayal of dull suburbia is closer [than Skins] to the drab teen years most of us spent, rather than the decadent time we wished we spent."

+Legacy

+Since its airing, The Inbetweeners has gained a cult following and been described as a phenomenon in British popular culture, particularly noted for its authenticity to growing up in Britain - so much so that viewers have incorporated many of its quotes and in-jokes into daily use.

+In 2019, The Guardian ranked the series 74th in its list of the 100 best TV shows of the 21st century.